 | Blockchain | Polygon (public, auditable) |

-| Assets held | USDC + prediction market outcome tokens (ERC-1155) |
+| Assets held | pUSD + prediction market outcome tokens (ERC-1155) |

-| Transparency | All holdings are on-chain and publicly verifiable |
+| Transparency | All holdings, signer approvals, and transactions are on-chain and publicly verifiable |

-| Control | Belief Systems maintains operational control during the alpha program |
+| Control | Belief Systems maintains operational control of the signer set during the alpha program |

 | Reconciliation | Internal ledger is reconciled against on-chain state |